 A joint may have a limited or decreased range of motion when it cannot move through its normal range of motion.
 Limited motion can be caused by injury, aging, a mechanical problem, or a disease process (such as osteoarthritis).
 Much less commonly, joint motion may even be increased.
 When your doctor examines your joints, he or she will determine if joint motion is normal, limited, or increased.

 - Shoulder—It is the most freely mobile joint in the body.
 It allows the arm to come forward, out to the side, reach for the other arm, and reach behind you.

 - Elbow—the elbow can bend from 0 – 160 °.

 Joints of the Lower Appendage (Leg)

-- Knee—the knee can bend from 0 – 130 ° and extend from 120 – 0 °.
-The knee is formed by the tibia, fibular, femur and patella.
+- Knee—the knee can bend from 0 – 140 °.
+The knee joint is formed by the tibia, fibula, femur and patella.

 - Metatarsal—joints in the foot